 Lim Chong Yah (b.
-1932, Malacca, Malaysia - ) is an eminent economist and academic, best known for serving as chairman of the National Wages Council for 29 years.
-Lim is currently the Albert Winsemius Chair Professor of Economics at the Nanyang Technological University (NTU), and Professor Emeritus at the National University of Singapore (NUS).
+1932, Malacca, Malaysia–) is an eminent economist and academic best known for serving as chairman of the National Wages Council for 29 years.
+Lim is professor emeritus at both the National University of Singapore and Nanyang Technological University, and was previously the Albert Winsemius chair professor of economics at the latter.

 Early life and education